Skip to content

 Copy storage/ files

 This will probably take a long time!
-We recommend using rsync to avoid unnecesary copies, but scp or any other file-copying utility is fine too.
+We recommend using rsync to avoid unnecessary copies, but scp or any other file-copying utility is fine too.

 bash